“I will not stay, not ever again – in a room or conversation or relationship or institution that requires me to abandon myself.”

 I remember being told that I was blinded by my own light.

-I remember being told that my clothes were not pure enough… that my legs were showing… cleavage was distracting when I innocently leaned over.
+I remember being told that my clothes were not pure enough… my cleavage was distracting when I innocently leaned over.
+I also remember a comment about my teenage daughter’s shorts being too short.

 I remember being told that my voice was too loud.
 Too soft.
 Do not support the students when they cry… let them process alone.
 You are too soft.
 Too kind.
 How dare you.
 Meditate more.
 Do not feed the drama.
 Be silent.
 Go inward.
 Stay elevated.
 Have the students look up to you.